 Lunch will Take You Four Hours during the Weekend

 Lunch can begin around 1pm depending on one’s work schedule, but in my experience it is most common to start around 1:45pm–2pm.
-During a workweek where you have to return to your job, lunch can be taken in an hour or an hour and a half.
-However, on the weekends or holidays, where work is not a worry, it is very common for lunches to last up to four, even five hours.
+During a week where you have to return to your school, lunch can be taken in an hour or an hour and a half.
+However, on the weekends or holidays, where the school is not a worry, it is very common for lunches to last up to four, even five hours.
 There are several rounds or “plates” to a typical Spanish lunch.
 The primer plato (first plate) could be anything from some ham croquettes to a soup or salad (perhaps some gazpacho if you are in Andalucía).
 The segundo plato could be a bit heavier, usually meat or seafood.
 Depending on the region of Spain you are in, the second plate will vary.
 Here in Catalonia, a slice of meat called butifarra is very popular and important.
 It is basically a thick cut of sausage.
 These two plates are normally served separately, with some time between each dish.
 Of course, you can’t forget paella, the country’s most popular dish, usually found on any restaurant menu in Spain.

 After the first and second plates are consumed, dessert could typically be a flan, ice cream, or crema catalana if you are in Catalonia!
 Highly recommend!
 Now, you may think dessert must finish this lunch for sure, but you can’t forget the end-of-meal shot!
 This is usually some type of liquor like limoncello to help aid in digestion, which you will definitely need based on the amount of paella you just took in.
 Surely, this must be the end of the lunch, right?
 Nope.
 Can’t forget some espresso to end off the meal.
 Normally, Spaniards take their coffee with milk, but at the end of a big meal like this, it is typical to drink espresso or cortado (espresso cut with a bit of milk).
 Here, we have arrived at the end of lunch (probably four hours later).
 You can unbutton your pants now!!